I have been visiting my sister in her new house in the country. As often happens, I had the overwhelming desire to bake.

 Now ordinarily this wouldn’t be an issue but right now my sister doesn’t have any baking equipment.
 She and her husband are currently running two households while they wait for his job transfer to come through.
 The baking stuff is in their old house – on the other side of the country.

 My need to bake was strong.
 Desperate even.
 What was I to do?
 Surely a simple chocolate cake could be conjured up.

 I took stock.
 I had a glass bowl, a rubber spoon, a set of measuring cups, a wire sieve and the choice between a loaf or a spring form baking pan.
 That was it.

-I needed a simple chocolate cake recipe I could make from scratch, most importantly, a simple chocolate cake recipe that didn’t use an electric mixer.
+I needed a straightforward recipe I could make from scratch, most importantly a recipe that didn’t use an electric mixer.
 This was going to be chocolate cake the old fashioned way.

 I remembered reading about a style of cake known as a “Depression Cake”.
 Not depression as in a negative emotional state, but depression as in Great Depression.
 No milk, no butter, no eggs and no fancy electric mixer needed.

 I found a recipe and made a few changes – this wasn’t The Great Depression after all.

 The main change was substituting coffee for half of the water in the recipe.
 Coffee gives a richer deeper flavour to chocolate cakes but you can’t taste any trace of the coffee in the finished cake at all – you wouldn’t even know it was there.